Canning House: Focus areas

 Canning House has a number of areas including Trade & Investment, Government & Policy, Education, Research and Culture.

 In the area of Trade & Investment, Canning House takes an active role in encouraging links between the UK and Latin America.
 It holds many events each year discussing the opportunities available across different sectors and informing British businesses about the Latin American market.
 This ranges from hosting trade missions from countries such as Bolivia, to holding conferences on the Biofuel industry in Latin America, as well as smaller, focused policy roundtables with key figures from selected industries.

 Since 2020, Canning House has authored an annual report titled LatAm Outlook.
-The report examines the six largest economies of the region (Argentina, Brazil, Chile, Colombia, Mexico and Peru) through lenses of Politics, Economics, Security and Corruption, Society, Health and the Environment, and makes some predictions as to how the following five years will play out.
+The report examines the six largest economies of the region (Argentina, Brazil, Chile, Colombia, Mexico and Peru) through lenses including Politics, Economics, Security, Society, Health and the Environment, and makes some predictions as to how the following five years will play out.

 Canning House has served as secretariat for the All-Party Parliamentary Group (APPG) meetings on Latin America since 2015, and has contributed to parliamentary papers examining the UK's relationship with Latin American nations.

 Each year Canning House holds the Canning Lecture, a series of lectures presented by visiting heads of state in which they offer their perspective on UK–Latin America relations and explore possible avenues for cooperation in the future.
 Previous figures to have given lectures include former President of Chile Michelle Bachelet, the President of Colombia Ivan Duque, and former President of Brazil Fernando Henrique Cardoso.